 References

-[1] Centers for Disease Control and Prevention – Comprehensive guidance on bedbug identification, health impacts, and treatment protocols for travelers and healthcare providers.
+[1] Centers for Disease Control and Prevention – complete guidance on bedbug identification, health impacts, and treatment protocols for travelers and healthcare providers.

 [2] Journal of Medical Entomology – Peer-reviewed research on bedbug behavior, resistance to common pesticides, and effectiveness of heat treatment methods in hospitality settings.